 In many of the papers reporting qualitative studies, relatively little detail was provided about research procedures.
 For example, little was reported about selection of participants or processes of data collection and analysis.
 Some studies included reflexive discussion of ethical issues and the relationships between researcher and participants, but most did not.
 Many studies (including a large number we rejected) used journalistic reporting of participants’ accounts with little interpretation.
 Those studies using ‘journalistic’ reporting by those carrying out the intervention were the weakest, and there were a large number of these.
 Attention needs to be paid to ways of reducing such potential problems of bias, for example through collaboration with independent researchers or through the adoption rigorous processes of reflexivity.
 There is a general need for more rigorous application and reporting of qualitative research procedures in the field of arts and health.

 While the problem of heterogeneity in both quantitative and qualitative research makes it difficult to synthesise the findings from these studies, it is possible to identify issues for further research.
 While we found several studies examining the personal and social benefits of drama interventions we found a lack of research on the impact of performing arts other than drama on young people outside of clinical settings.
 While robust research on the therapeutic effects of arts in clinical settings does exist (Staricoff, 2004), this was outside the scope of the review, which focused more broadly on the health impact of performing arts in non-clinical populations.
-Hence further research is needed in relation to the use of performing arts in key areas of public health sexual health and knowledge, attitudes and risk behaviours.
+Hence further research is needed in relation to the use of performing arts in key areas of public health, sexual health and knowledge, attitudes and risk behaviours.
 While the review found a large number of papers reporting projects discussing the use of music and other performing arts with young people, many of these were reportage.
 While such reports can provide useful reflections on practice, there is a need for the application of recognisable processes of data collection and analysis in order to develop the evidence base surrounding performing arts and health.

 As well as outcomes research, there is a need for further research on impact and process issues relating to performing arts interventions.
 Key issues include stakeholder influence (Walsh-Bowers & Basso, 1999); processes of ownership and involvement (Bradley et al. 2004); and challenges and risks of performing arts interventions (Walsh-Bowers & Basso 1999).
 The qualitative studies also indicate some potentially useful areas of conceptual development.
 Hence the links between representation (Mattingly 2001) and issues of ownership, empowerment and participation (Bradley et al. 2004) are worthy of exploration.